Section D1 powers of investigation, and section D2 the decision to prosecute and diversion

 Two sections of a standard text for judges, prosecutors and criminal lawyers on criminal law and procedure.
 It provides a practical and scholarly account of English criminal law, evidence and procedure.
-The book is written by a team of leading practicing and academic lawyers, and I updated annually.
+The book is written by a team of leading practising and academic lawyers, and is updated annually.

-Cape, E. (2015).
-Section D1 powers of investigation, and Section D2 the decision to prosecute and diversion.
-In D. Ormerod (Ed.), Blackstone's Criminal Practice 2016Oxford University Press
+Cape, E. (2014).
+Section D1 powers of investigation, and section D2 the decision to prosecute and diversion.
+In L. Hooper, & D. Ormerod (Eds.), Blackstone's Criminal Practice 2015Oxford University Press

 |Peer Reviewed||Not Peer Reviewed|